sir-dunxalot/ember-flash-messages/README.md

 - Message component content property will accept Handlebars
 - Basic CSS made importable in Brocfile
 - Improved semanticism in the templates
+- Close button added to CSS
+- Default interval made available
+- `clearQueue()` method injected with `flashMessage()`
+- Action to be passed using options object
+- Tests for all of the above
+- Close button to use icon format

 ## Issues